ujkuo/ujkuo.github.io/content/_index.md

 > I am a research professional at Chicago Booth.

 I enjoy delving into business topics, especially how information plays a role in different schemes.
-Take advertisement as an example: how is the role of advertising in marketing and financial behaviors, how should firms strategize advertising, why and how to make an advertisement go viral and circulating,
+Take advertisement as an example;
+how is the role of advertising in marketing and financial behaviors, how should firms strategize advertising, why and how to make an advertisement go viral and circulating,